 During the summer and autumn of 2006, the model was expanded further into version 7.0.
-New components such as different transport options and different individual heating options have been added.
-A detailed model of Compressed Air Energy Storage (CAES) has been implemented by the help of PhD student Georges Salgi.
-Different options of waste utilisation have been added and tested by the help of PhD student Marie Münster.
-However, the primary achievement has been to implement a new economic simulation of the total energy system on the basis of the simulation of the business-economic marginal production costs of each component in the system.
-An option to calculate total annual socio-economic costs has also been added.
-The new options have been tested and applied to an Energy Plan 2030 for Denmark by the help of PhD student Brian Vad Mathiesen.
-Diagrams of the expanded energy model have been made and implemented into the user interface with the assistance of Mette Reiche Sørensen, Aalborg University, who has also assisted in the writing of this documentation.
+New components such as different transport options and different individual heating options were added.
+A detailed model of Compressed Air Energy Storage (CAES) was implemented by the help of PhD student Georges Salgi.
+Different options of waste utilisation were added and tested by the help of PhD student Marie Münster.
+However, the primary achievement was to implement a new economic simulation of the total energy system on the basis of the simulation of the business-economic marginal production costs of each component in the system.
+An option to calculate total annual socio-economic costs was also added.
+The new options were tested and applied to an Energy Plan 2030 for Denmark by the help of PhD student Brian Vad Mathiesen.
+Diagrams of the expanded energy model were made and implemented into the user interface with the assistance of Mette Reiche Sørensen, Aalborg University, who has also assisted in the writing of this documentation.